vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 ## Navigation

 Plugins configured as modules can supply navigation entries.
-These navigation entries will displayed with the application's navigation.
+These navigation entries will be displayed with the application's navigation.

 ```go